What is a product-based business?

 As you collect these inter-related tools and processes, you move beyond individual products and into a productised service business

-Create recurring income from your existing clients
+Create recurring revenue products for your existing clients

 When you’re stuck in the traditional consultancy model, you know what I mean by feast or famine.
 It’s always the same.
 Too much work is coming in all at once, so you don’t have time to think.
 Or there’s nothing at all, and you start to worry about cash flow and paying the bills.

-Soon, you’ll want to launch more products and replace your services based income.
+Soon, you’ll want to launch more products and replace your services-based income.
 People who take this approach find it an easy way to start getting your head around building products.
 And one gives you the fast reward of some extra money without having to do any additional billable hours.

 What kind of products might be helpful for clients and build a recurring income revenue stream?